Skip to main content

 Learn about the tool methodology (DOCX)

-Since 2005, Hennepin County has invested more than $172 million in hundreds of planning and development projects.
-75% of these projects have been in low- and moderate-income communities where the average household earns less than 80% of the area median income.
+Since 2005, Hennepin County has invested more than $200 million in hundreds of planning and development projects across our 45 communities – with the vast majority in low- and moderate-income communities.

 map